Acne: Management

 Many different treatments exist for acne.
-These include alpha hydroxy acid, anti-androgen medications, antibiotics, antiseborrheic medications, azelaic acid, benzoyl peroxide, hormonal treatments, keratolytic soaps, nicotinamide, retinoids, and salicylic acid.
+These include alpha hydroxy acid, anti-androgen medications, antibiotics, antiseborrheic medications, azelaic acid, benzoyl peroxide, hormonal treatments, keratolytic soaps, nicotinamide (niacinamide), retinoids, and salicylic acid.
 Acne treatments work in at least four different ways, including the following: reducing inflammation, hormonal manipulation, killing C. acnes, and normalizing skin cell shedding and sebum production in the pore to prevent blockage.
 Typical treatments include topical therapies such as antibiotics, benzoyl peroxide, and retinoids, and systemic therapies, including antibiotics, hormonal agents, and oral retinoids.

 Recommended therapies for first-line use in acne vulgaris treatment include topical retinoids, benzoyl peroxide, and topical or oral antibiotics.
 Procedures such as light therapy and laser therapy are not first-line treatments and typically have only an add on role due to their high cost and limited evidence.
 Blue light therapy is of unclear benefit.
 Medications for acne target the early stages of comedo formation and are generally ineffective for visible skin lesions; acne generally improves between eight and twelve weeks after starting therapy.

 People often view acne as a short-term condition, some expecting it to disappear after puberty.
 This misconception can lead to depending on self-management or problems with long-term adherence to treatment.
 Communicating the long-term nature of the condition and better access to reliable information about acne can help people know what to expect from treatments.

 Skin care

 In general, it is recommended that people with acne do not wash affected skin more than twice daily.
 The application of a fragrance-free moisturizer to sensitive and acne-prone skin may reduce irritation.
 Skin irritation from acne medications typically peaks at two weeks after onset of use and tends to improve with continued use.
-Dermatologists recommend using cosmetic products that specifically say non-comedogenic, oil-free, and won't clog pores.
+Dermatologists recommend using cosmetic products that specifically say non-comedogenic, oil-free, and will not clog pores.

 Acne vulgaris patients, even those with oily skin, should moisturize in order to support the skin's moisture barrier since skin barrier dysfunction may contribute to acne.
 Moisturizers, especially ceramide-containing moisturizers, as an adjunct therapy are particularly helpful for the dry skin and irritation that commonly results from topical acne treatment.
 Studies show that ceramide-containing moisturizers are important for optimal skin care; they enhance acne therapy adherence and complement existing acne therapies.
 In a study where acne patients used 1.2% clindamycin phosphate / 2.5% benzoyl peroxide gel in the morning and applied a micronized 0.05% tretinoin gel in the evening the overwhelming majority of patients experienced no cutaneous adverse events throughout the study.
 It was concluded that using ceramide cleanser and ceramide moisturizing cream caused the favorable tolerability, did not interfere with the treatment efficacy, and improved adherence to the regimen.
 The importance of preserving the acidic mantle and its barrier functions is widely accepted in the scientific community.
-Thus, maintaining a pH in the range 4.5 - 5.5 is essential in order to keep the skin surface in its optimal, healthy conditions.
+Thus, maintaining a pH in the range 4.5 – 5.5 is essential in order to keep the skin surface in its optimal, healthy conditions.